-Item Default Description General Remote off Enable this to allow Victron engineers to access your system in case there is a problem.
+Item Default Description General Delauit резстірної Remote support Off Enable this to allow Victron engineers to access your system in case there is a problem.
 Access level User and installer Set this to 'User' to prevent accidental and unwanted changes to the configuration.
 Audible alarm On When there is an alarm on the CCGX or a connected product, the CCGX will beep - unless this setting is set to 'Off'.
 Demo mode Off Turn 'On' to demonstrate product and installation features to a client or at an exhibition.
 This simulation mode will allow better understanding without (yet) changing any settings.
-Firmware Online updates: Auto update Check and update We recommend the factory default.
+Firmware Firmware Online updates: Auto update Check and update We recommend the factory default.
 A reason to disable it would be to eliminate the risk of a firmware update causing problems.
-Online updates: Update to Use the default setting unless you want to participate in test versions.
-End-user systems should certainly be set to 'Late release'.
+Online updates: Update to Latest release Use the default setting unless you want to participate in test versions.
+End-user systems should certainly be set to 'Latest release'.
 Offline updates Use this menu to install a new version from a microSD card or USB stick.
 Insert the card or stick that holds the new firmware .swu file.
 Stored backup firmware With this feature you can go back to the previously installed firmware version.
-Date & time Date/Time local Automatic from internet When connected to the internet, time will be automatically synchronised regardless of this setting.
+Date & time Date & time Date/Time local Automation from internet When connected to the internet, time will be automatically synchronised regardless of this setting.
 Toggle the setting Manually input the time where no internet connection is present.
-Change time Select the zone correct time zone.
-Remote console Disable password check Password authentication not required for remote consul access.
+Change time zone Select the correct time zone. correct time zone.